Imagine having a tool that can automatically detect JPA and Hibernate performance issues.

 Although you might that, since Hibernate uses PreparedStatements by default, all statements are executed like this:

 In reality, they are executed more like this:

 As I explained in this article unless you set the useServerPrepStmts MySQL JDBC Driver property, PreparedStatements are going to be emulated at the JDBC Driver level to save one extra database roundtrip.

 There are two very complicated things in programming:

 handing Date/Time across multiple Timezones

-To address the second problem, it’s better to [save all timestamps in UTC timezone]https://vladmihalcea.com/how-to-store-date-time-and-timestamps-in-utc-time-zone-with-jdbc-and-hibernate/).
-However, when using MySQL, you also need to set the useLegacyDatetimeCode JDBC Driver configuration property to false.
+To address the second problem, it’s better to save all timestamps in UTC timezone.
+However, prior to the MySQL Connector/J 8.0, you also needed to set the useLegacyDatetimeCode JDBC Driver configuration property to false.
+Since MySQL Connector/J 8.0, you don’t need to provide this property.

 As you can see, there are many things to keep in mind when using MySQL with JPA and Hibernate.
 Since MySQL is one of the most deployed RDBMS, being used by the vast majority of web applications, it’s very useful to know all these tips and adjust your data access layer to get the most out of it.